 The Government accepted the Commission’s recommendations as the basis for negotiation with the trade unions.
 It announced final proposed agreements for reform of most public service schemes over the period March to October 2012.
 It then legislated in the Public Service Pensions Act 2013 for a framework for the new schemes to be introduced for future service from 2015 (2014 for local government).
 Section 10 provided for normal pension age linked to the State Pension age, except for the schemes for firefighters, police and armed forces, which are to have a normal pension age of 60.
 For more detail, see Library Briefing Paper CBP-6581 Public service pension age – 2015 onwards (November 2018).

 There was protection for accrued rights and transitional protection arrangements to enable those ‘closest to retirement’ to remain in their existing schemes either until retirement, or for a limited period, depending on their date of birth.
 In December 2018, the Court of Appeal ruled in McCloud v Ministry of Justice that the ‘transitional protection’ offered to some members as part of the reforms amounted to unlawful discrimination.
-The Government was denied leave to appeal, meaning that the Court of Appeal’s decision will stand, with the matter referred back to an employment tribunal for a detailed decision (Financial Times, 27 June 2019).
-Responding to the judgement, the Government said it would “now consider how best to compensate those affected by the judgment as part of the court process.”
-The wider implications of the judgement are as yet unclear (Civil Service World, 2 July 2019).
+Having been denied permission to appeal, the Government said the matter would be remitted to the Employment Tribunal, which would determine the remedy for judges and firefighters.
+However, the issues would need to be addressed across public service schemes:

 This note aims to provide an overview of the reform process.
-The funding arrangements are discussed in CBP-8478 Public service pensions -facts and figures (January 2019).
+The funding arrangements are discussed in CBP-8478 Public service pensions -facts and figures.